vscode-icons/vscode-icons/README.md

 Take into account that this extension is still in beta so you may find some bugs while playing with it.
 Please, report them to [the issues section of the Github's repo](https://github.com/robertohuertasm/vscode-icons/issues).

+Please, leave a review so the VS Code Team can know that this is a very demanded feature.
+Maybe that would be enough so they can provide a proper way to extend the IDE regarding icons and customizations. ;D

 # Screenshot
 <img src="https://raw.githubusercontent.com/robertohuertasm/vscode-icons/master/screenshot.png" width="500">